Table of Contents

 Choosing the Right Betta for a 3-Gallon Tank

 The best tank size one that resonates well with your betta and your own circumstances.
-A golden rule is to choose tank size not only for yourself but for your betta fish as well.
+A golden rule is to choose tank not only for yourself but also for the type of betta fish you have.
 Male betta fish tend to be less active due to the size and weight of their fins and are better suited for a 3-gallon tank.
+Betta fish with large fins, like Halfmoons, can do reasonably well in a tank this size.
 Short-finned bettas are active swimmers and need more space to move comfortably, requiring bigger tanks.

 Challenges with 3-Gallon Tanks